Blog - Nursery Talk

 Try to avoid the sugar filled cereals at breakfast time, things such as porridge, Weetabix and granola are much better alternatives and a great start for the little ones.
 A wholesome meal is needed in the evening to refuel children after a busy day at school, ensure it’s a good balance of protein, carbohydrates and vegetables.
 Sitting down for a meal is a great opportunity to bring the family together.

 At lunch, you are going to want to make sure they are eating a healthy and well-balanced diet.
-If you have opted for pack lunches make sure they have healthy snacks.
+If you have opted for pack lunches make sure they have healthy snacks and can confidently open wrappers.
 You can make it fun by getting your child to help you pack them.
 If you have opted for school dinners, it would be good practise to sample a few at home so your child knows what to expect when they go to school.

 Alongside healthy eating, your child should be active for at least 3 hours per day.
 This could be anything from garden games and fun in the park to more strenuous activities such as bike rides and swimming.
 For more information on healthy diets and exercise contact your local Children’s Centre or your health visitor who will be able to give you lots of advice.